catalyst/moodle-tool_crawler/README.md

 /local/linkchecker_robot/report.php?report=recent

-# Travis CI integration

-This plugin is configured to be tested in Travis CI.

-More docs will follow.

 # Reporting

-4 new admin reports are available for showing the current crawl status, broken links and slow links.
+4 new admin reports are available for showing the current crawl status, broken links and URLs and slow links.
 They are available under:

 Administration > Reports > Link checker